deng-cc/MyTraining/question/README.md

     }
 }
 ```
-Which two statements are true if this class is compiled and run?<br>
+7、Which two statements are true if this class is compiled and run?<br>
 - An exception may be thrown at runtime.
 - The code may run with no output, without exiting.
 - The code may run with no output, exiting normally(正常地).